 Alfp-Cre for liver conditional models

-Tissue restricted knockout of Target reduces off target stress compared with constitutive loss.
-You retain wild type Target everywhere else, which improves breeding robustness and mirrors patient biology where mutations arise in a subset of cells.
+Tissue restricted knockout of Target keeps wild type function everywhere else.
+Breeding is often more robust, and the setup mirrors patient biology where mutations arise in a subset of cells.
 For liver work, plan Cre specificity, reporter crosses, and baseline phenotyping before you scale.

 Driver pairing notes